endurantgames/cosmiclegends/src/classes/knight.md

     You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

+    This is an *Arsenal* Ability.

 Weapons Locker
+:   *Prerequisite: You can't have another __Arsenal__ Ability.*
-:   You have a huge cache of conventional weapons.
+    You have a huge cache of conventional weapons.
     From the following list, pick a number equal to the Volume and add those as Core Power Words: